peng-yunlong/peng-yunlong.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am a PhD candidate in Operations Management at School of Economics and Management, Tsinghua University.

-I am on the academic job market for 2022-2023.
+**I am on the 2022-2023 academic job market!**

 ### Research Interest
  My research focuses on social responsibility in operations management.